riveted

 Not only can God change us, He can change the way we see ourselves.
 Instead of

-of ‘how to’ post, I want to share a story of how God is changing my view of me.
+of ‘how to’ post, I want to share my own story of how God is changing my view of me.

 Eric Vajentic